robotoolbox

 server URL.
 The easiest way to set up robotoolbox

-is to store the token and the url in your .Renviron
+is to store the token and the URL in your .Renviron

-which is automatically read by R
+file, which is automatically read by R

 on startup.